giacomo-gcad/dopa_workflow/cep_analysis/README.md

 + aggregate the 648 csv tiles into a single one
 + build a table in pg dabatase and import csv

+#### CONTINUOUS_RASTERS
+[...]  (topic to be expanded) `exec_cep_rasterlayername_stats.sh` and `slave_cep_conraster_stats.sh`

+#### SPECIAL CASES
+[...]

+#### NOTES
+1. In order to optimize processing time, both CEP and thematic layers should be cutted in tiles using the same grid [...] (topic to be expanded)

-When data are available only for land, processing time can be significantly reduced by processing only eid tiles including non null values in the considered raster.
+2. When data are available only for land, processing time can be significantly reduced by processing only eid tiles including non null values in the considered raster.
 It is particularly useful for high resolution rasters such as GFC and GHS Built up.
 This can be implemented by replacing

     for eid in {1..648}